Direct your audience to different touchpoints in a physical or digital space.

 How do I build one?

-Step 1: Add a Treasure Hunt card to your Hub
+Step 1: Add a Treasure Hunt to your Hub

-• Once there, click Add content, from here select Games, and then Treasure Hunt.
+- Once there click the Plus icon, from here select Games and then Treasure Hunt.

 Step 2: Add a Cover image